Back to

 More tools and supplies

 You can make collages with just scissors, glue, and paper.
-As you make more collages, though, somme additional tools com in handy:
+As you make more collages, though, some additional tools come in handy:

 Paintbrushes